LeidenNLP/winbash/README.md

 # How to get access to a bash shell, as a Windows user

-These notes are meant for students of the course Python for Linguists 2 of Leiden University.
+These notes are meant for students of the course Python for Linguists 2 at Leiden University.

+This document outlines three options:

+A. Dual boot
+B. Windows Subsystem for Linux
+C. Cygwin

+Nevertheless, getting things working may require some grit and stamina.

 ## Option A: Dual boot.